KomodoPlatform/NotaryNodes/notarynodes/gt/README.md

 * To continue maintaining a well performing KMDLabs node.
 As the KMDLabs project grows, the rest of the ecosystem will benefit.
 * Give back to the community.
 ```
-* 20% - KMDLabs to be distributed to either fund nodes or development
+* 20% - KMDLabs fund
-* 5% - Pirate Chain development
+* 10% - To start a fund that will be used for current or futue KMD Ecosystem Projects
-* 5% - Verus Foundation
+        (ex: Pirate Chain, Verus Coin, etc)
-* 3.33% - Toward other developments/bounties that come up.
+           - To be used for things such as listing fees, bounties, development

 ```

 ## Server Spec: